He Likes You But Doesn’t Want a Relationship? Here’s Why!

-Updated On: August 17, 2023
+Updated On:

 You really hit it off with a guy.
 You have fun together, conversations flow easily, and it seems like you just click.
-But, there’s one big problem – he’s unwilling to move things forward into anything serious.
+But, there’s one big problem… he’s unwilling to move things forward into anything serious.

 Does this scenario resonate with you?

-If you’ve landed on the post, your answer would probably be a “YES!“
+If you’ve landed on the post, your answer would probably be a “YES!

 I got all your answers, my dear.
 In this post, I’ll share 11 reasons why a guy likes you but doesn’t want a relationship.
 Further, I’ll offer you some friendly advice on how to tackle each case.

-Without any further ado, let’s dive right in.
+Without any further ado, let’s begin.

-11 Reasons He Likes You But Doesn’t Want a Relationship (+What Can You Do?)
+He Doesn’t Want a Relationship Because…

-1. He’s Swamped With Work and Other Commitments.
+1. He’s Swamped With Work and Other Commitments

 I highly relate to this point, so here’s a quick story for you.

-Sampada gave me every possible sign that she loved me, but I kept ignoring those signs.
+She gave me every possible sign that she loved me, but I kept ignoring those signs.
 Even though I loved her too, I was unsure if I could handle being in a relationship while juggling work, studies, and other commitments.

 Coming back to the exact point.
 So, a guy might like you but not want a relationship because between the long hours, work events, travel, and other demands, he’s got no time or energy left to be a good boyfriend.